dibsonthis/Vortex/README.md

 Ripple's main focus is on what we call "hooks".
 Hooks allow the user to bind variables to functions in the context of specific events.

-For example, if I wanted automatically increment variable y whenever variable x changes, I could use the onChange hook to do so:
+For example, if we wanted automatically increment variable y whenever variable x changes, we could use the onChange hook to do so:

 ```
 var x, y = 0